Kidepo Valley National Park: Uganda’s Last Great Wilderness

 Horseback Safaris

 For a perspective that even experienced safari-goers rarely encounter, Lake Mburo offers horseback safaris operated from within the park.
-Riding at eye level with a Rothschild’s giraffe is an experience that stays with you long after the dust has settled.

 Mountain Biking